Svetlitski/fcp/README.md

 ### NixOS

-`fcp` is available through `nixpkgs-unstable`.
+As of NixOS 21.11 `fcp` is included in the stable channel.
+For earlier versions, `fcp` is available through `nixpkgs-unstable`.
 Assuming you've already added the `nixpkgs-unstable` channel, `fcp` can be installed by running the following:

 ```sh
 nix-env -iA unstable.fcp